Pros and Cons of Credit Cards

 |Rank||Top 10 Credit Card Pros||Top 10 Credit Card Cons|

 |5||Theft Protection||Vague Approval Requirement|

 Below, you’ll find explanations for each of the top pros and cons of credit cards.
 You’ll also see some bonus pros, as the advantages of credit cards outweigh the disadvantages when you use them right.

-- Credit Building – Credit card account information is sent to the major credit bureaus on a monthly basis, allowing you to build a solid history or effectively correct any mistakes relatively quickly.
+- Credit Building – Credit card companies relay account information to the major credit bureaus on a monthly basis.
+This allows you to build a solid credit history or rebuild after mistakes fairly quickly.
 You don’t even need to use your credit card to benefit.
-As long as you have an open account that is in good standing, positive information will fill your credit files.
+As long as you have an open account that is in good standing, positive information will fill your credit reports.

 - Convenience – You don’t want to always carry cash around, especially not enough to make big-ticket purchases.
 Not only is a credit card easier to conceal and carry, but it’s also a lot easier to keep tabs on a card than the exact amount of cash you have with you.
 In the unfortunate event your credit card is lost or stolen, you aren’t liable for any unauthorized charges and therefore aren’t out any money.
 You can’t say the same for cash.

 - Rewards – Whether they’re in the form of cash back, airline miles, hotel points or gas rebates, many credit cards provide rewards that not only help subsidize the cost of purchases, but also provide certain unique amenities.
 By signing up for a rewards credit card, you are effectively joining a group for which membership has its perks.
 For example, some cards provide discounts and exclusive access to shows, ball games and concerts; VIP treatment in airports and hotels; concierge services; special gifts; and much more.